The Revengers (film): Plot

 The group quickly discover Tarp and his band and attack the base.
 While they are successful in defeating the Indians, Tarp manages to escape.
 John rides off after Tarp and frees the men from their pledge, however they all decide to proceed with John.
 The hunt for Tarp takes years and John bonds with the men.
 After a few years roaming the west searching for Tarp, John encounters his former friend Sheriff Whitcomb who has become a US Marshal.
 Whitcomb is shocked to see how brutal John has become and declines a drink from his old friend telling John that his family would be ashamed of him.
 John rides away from the group to drink alone in a saloon.
 The men catch up with their leader and Chamaco queries John about his family.
 The young man has bonded with John and sees him as a father figure but when he broaches the topic that John could be his father, John angrily dismisses him.
 Chamaco responds by gunning down John and seemingly killing him.
 The group disbands with Job instructing Hoop not to try and steal from John's body.
 The barkeeper and his daughter realize John is still alive.

 John is taken to Elizabeth Reilly, who nurses him back to full health, saying the bullet barely missed his heart and exited through his armpit.
 She falls in love with him and asks him to stay, but John departs intent on finally locating Tarp and killing him.
 En route he stops to re-shoe his horse but is captured by commandant of the prison camp that he liberated his gang from.
 Later Hoop encounters Chamaco running his own bar.
 Hoop discloses that he knows John has been captured, and Chamaco restores the gang to rescue John.
-They pull off the rescue, and John tells Chamaco that any son of his would never miss a shot like that.
+They pull off the rescue, and John tells Chamaco "You missed my heart by one inch.
+Now any son of mine can learn to shoot better than that."